 The females are transcendantly superior to the males, not only in personal appearance, but in every essential requisite that contributes to moral refinement.
-The great mass of the men are ignorant. indolent, inefficient creatures, distinguished by but one leading trait of character-that trait is treachery.
-The rancheros, who compose the great body of the Mexican cavalry, constitute about the best portion of their native population, so far as energy of character and intelligence are concerned.
-They are half Spanish and half Indian in their extraction; gaunt, shriveled, though muscular in their frames; dark, swarthy visaged, and below the ordinary stature.
-They live more than half their time in the saddle, and are unrivaled horsemen.
+The great mass of the men are ignorant, indolent, inefficient creatures, distinguished by but one leading trait of character - that trait is treachery, and a studied effort how they shall obtain a living without work.
+The rancheros, or farmers, who compose the great body of the Mexican cavalry, constitute about the best portion of their native population, so far as energy of character and intelligence are concerned.
+They are half Spanish and half Indian in their extraction ; gaunt, shrivelled, though muscular in their frames; dark, swarthy visaged, and below the ordinary stature.
+They live more than half their time in the saddle, and are unrivalled horsemen.
 They are ever on the alert, and seldom surprised.
 When not in pursuit of plunder, they roam over the vast plains, and employ their time in lassoing buffalo and wild horses, which are to be found there in countless numbers.
 Killing these animals and preparing their hides for the market, is their means of livelihood.
-Their costume generally consists of a pair of tough raw-hide leggings, with sandals of the same material, bound together with leathern thongs, over which is a blanket, with a hole in the center, large enough to allow the head to be thrust out, and which falls rather gracefully over their shoulders, leaving ample room for the play of their arms-the head covered with a broad straw sombrero, and a lasso in his girdle, ready for use.
-Such is the appearance of the ranchero, in time of peace, or when engaged in his ordinary occupations.
-Add to this a long lance with a sharp spear head, ornamented with a strip of red bunting, on a horse as savage and unmanageable as himself, his belt amply supplied with pistols and knives, and you see him as a member of a troop of banditti, or as a soldier in the body of cavalry.
-Cowardly as they universally are in the open field, yet in a conflict among the chaparel of their own country, or in an ambuscade, they are indeed a formidable foe.
-Their power of enduring fatigue is almost incredible, and a scanty meal per diem, of jerked beef and plantain, will suffice them for months, under ordinary circumstances.
+Their costume generally consists of a pair of tough raw-hide leggings, with sandals of the same material, bound together with leathern thongs, over which is a blanket, with a hole in the centre, large enough to allow the head to be thrust out, and which falls rather gracefully over their shoulders, leaving ample room for the play of their arms - the head covered with a broad straw sombrero, and a lasso in his girdle, ready for use.
+Such is the appearance of the ranchero, in time of peace, or when engaged in his ordinary occupation.
+Add to this a long lance with a sharp spear-head, ornamented with a strip of red bunting, on a horse as savage and unmanageable as himself, his belt amply supplied with pistols and knives, and you see him as a member of a troop of banditti, or as a soldier in the body of cavalry.
+Cowardly as they universally are in the open field, yet in a conflict among the chaparal of their own country, or in an ambuscade, they are indeed a formidable foe.
+Their power of enduring fatigue is almost incredible, and a scanty meal per diem, of jetked beef and plantain, will suffice them for months, under ordinary circumstances.
 Such was the personal appearance and character of the men composing the guerrilla band, into whose hands we had the misfortune to fall.